jeffThompson/Design3/README.md

 Reading discussion, ideation session on major project theme

 **Homework**
-Initial project findings: materials, images, textures, and inspiration
+Initial project findings: gather materials, images, textures, and inspiration surrounding your project's area of focus.
+Please bring at least 50 things; no fewer than 10 should be physical objects, but more would be very much encouraged.
+Everything should be printed – videos and interactive media should be shown as an indicative screenshot (or multiple screenshots on one page).

 \- \- \-